ckeditor/ckeditor5/packages/ckeditor5-restricted-editing/tests/manual/restrictedediting-focus.md

-## Restricted editing - editor surrounded by forms
+## Restricted editing - focus cycling in an editor surrounded by forms

 ## Standard mode